RiverArchitect/RA_wiki/wiki/Troubleshooting.md

 ***

-# Details on Error and Warning message generation
+# Error and Warning message generation

 Most errors occur when the wrong python interpreter is used or when Rasters or layouts have bad formats or when the information stated in the [input files](Signposts#inpfile) is erroneous.
 The *River Architect* writes process errors and descriptions to logfiles.
 When the GUI encounters problems, it directly provides causes and remedies in pop-up infoboxes.
 The common error and warning messages, which can be particularly raised by the package (alphabetical order) are listed in the following with detailed descriptions of causes and remedies.
 Most error messages are written to the logfiles, but some exception errors are only printed to the terminal because they occur before logging could even be started.
 Such non-logged `ExceptionErrors` are listed at the bottom of the Error messages.